dungnt11/gallery-docs/docs/tutorial/galleries.md

 ## Gallery item
 ![Gallery item](/img/tutorial/gallery-item.png)
 You can create, edit, delete or preview galleries before publishing them on your website.
-These are easy to understand, but we have a few caveats.
+It is easy to understand, but we have a few caveats.

 ## Clone
 :::info